meilisearch/specifications/text/0117-typo-tolerance-api.md

 #### 3.2.1.2. `POST` - `indexes/:index_uid/settings/typo-tolerance`

-Allow customizing the default settings of the typo tolerance feature for an index.
+Allow customizing partially the default settings of the typo tolerance feature for an index.

 Request payload